TophatSynth/medic_backup/Lecture Notes/Week 7/Introduction to the nervous system.md

 						- Nuclei of last 4 cranial nerves, connectoins between forebrain and cerebellum
 				- Nuclei for all but the first 2 cranial nerves
 			- Cerebellum
-				- Has internal gray matter, middle white matter, and outer white matter
+				- Has internal gray matter, middle white matter, and outer grey matter
 				- Coordinates motor activity for smooth, well timed movements - important for balance
 			- Cerebrum
 				- Split into 2 parts